CauchyIO/vector_search_index_os/README.md

-# Indicator Vector Search
+# Open Data Vector Search

-Vector Search index over global indicator metadata for natural language discovery.
+A collection of ETLs that download metadata from open data sources and register them as Vector Search indexes in Databricks for natural language discovery.

 ## Data Sources